The Best Recreational Weed Dispensaries in Boston

-Stock up on flower, tinctures, edibles, pre-rolls, CBD balms, and more at these cannabis specialists.
+Stock up on flower, edibles, CBD balms, and more at these dispensaries in Boston.

-With so many new weed shops to choose from, there's no better time to get out there and meet the city's newest budtenders.
-From shops that focus on edibles to places to get flower or pre-rolls, here are the best weed dispensaries in Boston and the surrounding area.
+From shops that focus on edibles to places that sell homegrown flowers, here are the best weed dispensaries in Boston and the surrounding area.

 High Profile x Budega

 CEO Brian Chavez is one of the only social equity applicants in the country to obtain licenses for three stores—and in fact, two of the three planned outlets are former bodegas owned by his family.
-Chavez’s first store in Dorchester features products from partner C3 Industries, particularly flower, prerolls, concentrates and vape cartridges from Cloud Cover, grown right in Franklin.
-Two new stores are slated to open soon in Roxbury and Roslindale.
+Chavez’s stores in Dorchester and Roslindale feature products from partner C3 Industries, particularly flower, pre-rolls, concentrates and vape cartridges from Cloud Cover, grown right in Franklin.

 Folks love the budtenders here for their friendliness and patience as they walk you through every possible product to fit your wants and needs.
 And the product is extensive: coveted flower strains, a wide variety of carts, and tons of pre-rolls.
 They even sell an infused ramen seasoning, which makes for a pretty fantastic late-night snack.